VR Funding!

 Mucus defects in genetically obese mice!

-In our latest manuscript we show that obesity-associated microbiota contributes to mucus layer defects in genetically obese mice.
+obesity-associated microbiota contributes to mucus layer defects in genetically obese mice.
 While it was previously thought that gut microbiota deteriorate the mucus layer only in the absence of dietary fibre, we now describe that genetically obese mice have a similar mucus defect in the large intestine, even when the diet contains a lot of fibre.
 Find the full story now published in the Journal of Biological Chemistry .

 Welcome Sophia!